NathanKlineInstitute/Load_NWB_MoBI/README.md

     times = nwbfile.acquisition['allCSTdata'].timestamps[:]
     # Description for cst data holds all the headers
     headers = nwbfile.acquisition['allCSTdata'].description.split(',')
-    # The units for each column, not used in dataframe but can called for later use
+    # The units for each column, not used in dataframe but can be called for later use
     units = nwbfile.acquisition['allCSTdata'].unit.split(',')

 # Creating Dataframe